Efficient Reinforcement Learning with Impaired Observability: Learning to Act with Delayed and Missing State Observations: Omitted proofs in Section

 \end{lemma} \begin{proof}[Proof of Lemma~\ref{lemma:optimism}] We compute the cardinality of the expanded state space $\tSaug$ as

 For a fixed episode $k$, we show by backward induction that the assertion in Lemma~\ref{lemma:optimism} holds.
-To ease the presentation, we omit all superscripts of $k$, all subscripts of ``aug'', as well as the tilde $\tilde{\cdot}$ notation.
+To ease the presentation, we omit all superscripts $k$, all subscripts ``aug'', as well as the tilde $\tilde{\cdot}$ notation and subscript ``delay'' in $\theta$.
 When $h = \tilde{H}+1$, the base assertion holds immediately.
 Suppose the assertion is true for time $h+1$.
 At time $h$, for any fixed $(\tau_h, a_h)$, if $Q_h(\tau_h, a_h) = H$, the assertion holds true.
 Otherwise, we have

 We show a lower bound on $(A)$.
 If $h \ge H$, expanding the transition kernel $\cP_h$ leads to